An Overview of Cost of Living in Worcester, MA

 What Factors can Influence the Cost of Living in Worcester?

 Transportation: In situations where public transportation is limited or nonexistent, local residents may be required to own and maintain their own vehicles, contributing to an elevated cost of living.
 Monthly expenditures may encompass fuel costs, insurance premiums, routine vehicle upkeep and possibly lease or financing payments.
-In Worcester, the transportation index is 7.5% lower than the national average.
+In Worcester, the transportation index is 7.5% higher than the national average.

 Where is the Data From?